 In the summer of 2020, the steering committee presented the proposal to the rest of the company, and determined that we had the buy-in necessary to move forward.
 Since that time, we've been working with our advisors to finalize the legal and accounting aspects of the transition.

-I could not be more pleased to announce that, as of January 1, 2022, the first big step in this transition is complete, and we officially welcome 15 new employee-owners (one of whom has chosen to remain anonymous):
+I could not be more pleased to announce that, as of January 1, 2022, the first big step in this transition is complete, and we officially welcome 15 new employee-owners (some of whom have chosen to remain anonymous):

 - Christopher Dixon